Keresley: Apple rain

 On the evening of Monday 12 December 2011 hundreds of apples reportedly fell from the sky over the junction between Kelmscote Road and Keresley Road, in Keresley, Coventry.
-Several witnesses reported that hundreds of apples seemingly fell out of the sky landing on the ground, and several cars, below.
+Several witnesses reported that hundreds of apples seemingly fell out of the sky landing on the ground, and on several cars, below.
 This incident received both local and national media coverage and, although it drew comment by the Met Office, it still remains unexplained.